Demographics of the Church of Jesus Christ of Latter-day Saints

-The demographics of the Church of Jesus Christ of Latter-day Saints include statistical data relating to the church's population and particular groups within it.
+The demographics of The Church of Jesus Christ of Latter-day Saints include statistical data relating to the church's population and particular groups within it.

 The church reports a worldwide membership of 16 million.
 The church's definition of "membership" includes all persons who were ever baptized, or whose parents were members while the person was under the age of eight (called "members of record"), who have neither been excommunicated nor asked to have their names removed from church records with approximately 8.3 million residing outside the United States, as of December 2011.

 According to its statistics, the church is the fourth largest religious body in the United States.
 Although the church does not publish attendance figures, researchers estimate that attendance at weekly LDS worship services globally is around 4 million.
 Members living in the U.S. and Canada constitute 46 percent of membership, Latin America 38 percent, and members in the rest of the world 16 percent.
-The 2012 Pew Forum on Religion & Public Life survey, conducted by Princeton Survey Research Associates International, found that approximately 2 percent of the U.S. adult population self-identified as Mormon.
+The 2012 Pew Forum on Religion & Public Life survey, conducted by Princeton Survey Research Associates International, found that approximately 2 percent of the U.S. adult population self-identified as a member of the church.

 Membership is concentrated geographically in the Intermountain West, in a specific region sometimes known as the Mormon corridor.
 Church members and some others from the United States colonized this region in the mid-to-late 1800s, dispossessing several indigenous tribes in the process.
 LDS Church influence in the area — both cultural and political — is considered strong.